RickCogley/eSolia-Old-2017-Site/content/en/office-moves.md

   - /img/eSolia-Chicklet-Color-1024px.png
 formcheckboxes:
   - New Office
+  - Japan Office
   - Internal Move
   - Rearrange
   - Upgrade
   - Computer Move
   - Add Cable
+  - Furniture
+  - Partitions
+  - Cubicles
+  - Construction Management
 gallery_id: 6159792914055009873
+aliases:
+  - /office-setup
+  - /office-move
 menu:
   side:
-    Name: Office Setup
+    Name: Office Moves
     Weight: 10
-    Identifier: officesetup
+    Identifier: officemoves
-    Url: /office-setup
+    Url: /office-moves
     Parent: services
 ---

-## The Sleepless Night before a Move
+## Sleepless Nights before an Office Move

-Moves are physically and mentally demanding.
-And _office_ moves even more so.
+Moves are physically and mentally demanding, _office_ moves even more so, and then add in an office move _in Japan_ and it's a recipe for stress.
 Just take a look around and it will become apparent.
-It's not just about desks, files and office supplies, it's also about moving all the PCs, monitors, printers and other equipment, so you can see that it might feel overwhelming.
+It's not just about desks, files and office supplies; it's also about coordinating the moves of all the PCs, monitors, printers and other equipment, so you can see that it might feel overwhelming.

 On top of that, there is the cabling, the system racks, the servers and network, that not only has to be moved, but also restored and tested to its current working state.
 Then there's the deadline and budget, that we mustn't forget.
 Until it's done, you can't really sleep soundly.